 Also of interest is that Forest City has more people living here who work in computers and math than 95% of the places in the US.

-In terms of college education, Forest City is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.49% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Forest City is somewhat higher than in the average US city of 21.84%: 25.49% of adults 25 and older in the city have at least a bachelor's degree.

 Forest City is a somewhat ethnically-diverse city.
 The people who call Forest City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Forest City residents report their race to be White, followed by Asian.
 Important ancestries of people in Forest City include German, Norwegian, Irish, English, and Danish.